-EDTA is a federation of 11 member Associations in 10 European Nations.
+The federation of European Defence Technology Associations (EDTA) is an influential network of 11 member Associations in 10 European Nations.
 Each dedicated to Defence and Security Technology development and innovation.

 Membership in our federation adds up to over 6000 individual and 400 corporate members.

 EDTA was established in 1992 upon initiative of the Independent European Programme Group (IEPG).
 This was the platform for armaments cooperation of the Defence Ministers of the European NATO nations.

 Six associations of engineers throughout Europe were the founding members of the federation: ACID (Spain), CAIA (France), DWT (Germany), KIVI (Netherlands), MTF (Denmark) and STA (Switserland).